riplaboratory/wireless_benchmarking/MatlabDataProcessing/README.md

 ## Notes on the data import process

 Because importing from `.xslx` files is slow, the script will generate two data files, `rf2412.mat` and `rf5240.mat` for speed.
 You do not need to do anything with these except keep them in the same directory.
-Set `excelImport` on line 7 to `0` to import from the .xslx data files (slow), and set it to `1` to import from the `.mat files (fast).
+Set `excelImport = 0` on line 7 to import from the .xslx data files (slow), or set `excelImport = 1` to import from the `.mat` files (fast).